AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/ExperimentVectorTable.md

        - $m_{3,\text{theoretical}}$: theoretical equilibrant mass in kg
        - $\theta_{3,\text{theoretical}}$: theoretical equilibrant direction in deg. (e.g. $\theta_{R} + 180°$)

-4. Starting with the first case, place the respective masses on hangers 1 & 2
+4. Starting with the first case, place the respective masses on their hangers 1 & 2

 5. Unscrew the black pulleys to rotate them around the tabletop to their given angles